 “It’s key because changing the date of Australia is an invitation, it’s an invitation for us mob to feel at home in our own country.
 It is NOT a deportation letter to those who don’t identify.
 Changing the date is accountability, it’s saying that we f**ked up, real bad.
 But we are ready to rectify this.

-“We are willing to look at our bias, and we are ready to put your needs first, because we know we could have done better.
+“We are willing to look at our bias, and we are ready to put your needs first because we know we could have done better.
 Changing the date is saying, we trust you to determine your own lives, we value your knowledge, and most importantly, it’s saying we don’t want you to hurt anymore at the hands of our celebration.
 Australia Day does not exist on January 26.

 “January 26 is the legacy of the horrific past and the connection of this trauma to the present.
 Change the Date and we will dismantle the systems and structures that oppress us.”

+By moving Australia Day to another date, what are we losing?
+Nothing.
+By moving Australia Day to another date, what is the Indigenous community gaining?
+A lot.
 So, how do we go about actually making this change?
-First of all, adding your voice to this conversation will make it a lot louder.
-Much like the work you need to do to become an effective anti-racist ally, having conversations about this with your family and friends will bring the issue to the forefront.
+First of all, adding your voice to this conversation helps to make it a lot louder.
+Much like the work you need to do to become an effective anti-racist ally, having conversations about this with your family and friends brings the issue to the forefront.

-In 2016, Fremantle Council voted to change its Australia Day celebrations out of respect for Indigenous Australias, while Byron Shire Council in New South Wales has moved some of its festivities from January 26.
+In 2016, Fremantle Council voted to change its Australia Day celebrations out of respect for Indigenous Australians, while Byron Shire Council in New South Wales has moved some of its festivities from January 26.
 According to SBS, Yarra Council and Darebin Council in Melbourne also voted to cancel citizenship ceremonies on this date for the same reason.

-“You don’t pretend your birthday was on a different day… you look at your whole life’s experience.
-Your achievements and a few scars and from some mistakes and things that you could have done better.”
+“You don’t pretend your birthday was on a different day… you look at your whole life’s experience,” Morrison said.
+“Your achievements and a few scars and from some mistakes and things that you could have done better.”